Japanese first fighting game pro

 In Korea, Taiwan, the US and Europe, this type of gaming is called Electronic Sports (e-sports) and is treated as a competitive sport just like soccer or chess.
 “In Japan however where a culture of “gaming=sport” did not develop, although there were game tournaments sponsored by game software makers that awarded various titles, the only e-sports type tournaments were small in scale and Japan was seen as a backward nation in that aspect,” according to the website of the Japan E-Sports Society founded in 2009.
 While there are apparently more than 400 pro gamers in Korea, in Japan that number is still in the single digits.
 Umehara has been invited to Kuwait this October, and says he traveled overseas 11 times last year, which speaks to the great activity in e-sports outside of Japan.

-<sidebar 2> There are negative images associated with gaming, such as “addictive” and “hikikomori” or “housebound, agoraphobic.”
+There are negative images associated with gaming, such as “addictive” and “hikikomori” or “housebound, agoraphobic.”
 In August 2005 there was an incident in Korea where someone died after playing online games in an Internet café for 50 consecutive hours.
 China has special rehab centers for youth who are excessively addicted to online gaming or chat rooms.
 This has led to an increased number of countries that regulate the age of or hours spent by people in Internet cafes.
+The Chinese government recently published a new regulation limiting online gaming by minors under the age of 18 to three hours per week.

 On the other hand, since electronic sports require a controller that is manipulated using just the fingers, disabled persons are also able to participate in the sport as players.
 Others see promise in use of electronic games in rehabilitation and therapy in public health and medicine.